 Contagion encompasses several thriller-type subplots with a global perspective.
 But the script avoids over-hyped scenes that would distract from the big picture, like a rescue of a busload of children, or having somebody take part in a desperate gunfight.
 Leave that to the zombie movies.
 Matt Damon’s pointedly unglamorous storyline is instead an account of barricading in and weathering the storm.
 When Marion Cotilliard looks into the eyes of the children of a Chinese village, we’re encouraged to take the long view: what’s the best for these kids, for all kids?
 What decisions will do the most good?
 The film’s sweetest romance is one that doesn’t happen, that isn’t really a romance.
 A helper for Kate Winslet’s character is a big, friendly guy.
 He clearly has a crush on her, while she isn’t interested on any level.
 He remains faithful to her to the end, refusing to let circumstances bulldoze casual human relationships.
 Soderbergh and Scott Z. Burns maintain sensitivity toward their characters.
 The ‘human touches’ in this show make a big difference.

-One thing handled particularly is an extramarital affair that’s discovered when disaster hits.
-Movies under the old Production Code routinely pretended that destiny reserves bad outcomes for morally questionable behavior.
+One thing handled particularly well is an extramarital affair that’s discovered when disaster hits.
+Movies under the old Production Code routinely pretended that destiny punishes morally questionable behavior.
 In the morally noxious The Towering Inferno a pair of illicit lovers die horrible deaths in a burning building, and the implication is that the fire is direct, deserved retribution from God.
 Contagion thankfully keeps the issue in perspective: “She made her mistakes, but she loved you.”
 Like the menace in one of Susan Sontag’s imaginative disaster movies, the deaths caused by MEV-1 are a scary game of random bad luck, of being in the wrong place at the wrong time.
-We’re living in the sci-fi world predicted by ‘fifties monster movies, only the monsters aren’t giant beasts.
+We’re living in the sci-fi world predicted by ‘fifties monster movies, except the monsters aren’t giant beasts.

 Not imposing moral judgments means that deplorable behavior is often not punished.
 Jude Law’s Forsythia guru is a monstrous egotist putting his personal importance ahead of all other considerations.
 But he also believes in what he’s doing.
 The security agent who condemns him (but cannot suppress him) is the same watchdog charged with the responsibility of punishing the CDC official played by Laurence Fishburne.
 We don’t think Fishburne has done anything that bad, but he did make a serious mistake in judgment.